Scalable high-fidelity and near-deterministic preparation of large photon-number states: Model and Protocol

-\subsection{Composite-pulse protocol.}
+\subsection{Composite-pulse protocol}

 We consider a spin–boson interaction in which a two-level system couples to a single-mode quantized field.
-This standard setting—described by the Jaynes–Cummings (JC) Hamiltonian—captures the essential physics of light–matter interaction across cavity QED, circuit QED, and related platforms.
+This standard setting, as described by the JC Hamiltonian, captures the essential physics of light–matter interaction across cavity QED, circuit QED, and related platforms.
 In the rotating frame ($\hbar=1$), the Hamiltonian reads

 where $\Delta = \omega_q - \omega_c$ denotes the detuning between the qubit and cavity frequencies ($\Delta=0$ hereafter for the resonant case), and $\Omega$ is the coupling strength.
 The operators $\hat{a}$ ($\hat{a}^\dagger$) annihilate (create) photons in the cavity mode, while $\hat{\sigma}_-$ ($\hat{\sigma}_+$) = $|g\rangle\langle e|$ ($|e\rangle\langle g|$) lower (raise) the qubit between its ground and excited states $|g\rangle$ and $|e\rangle$.